Starmer to laud ‘path of change’ in Wales in first Welsh Labour conference as PM

 Farmers unhappy with the changes to inheritance tax unveiled in the Budget will, meanwhile, carry out a protest to coincide with the conference.

+Mr Wyn Jones disputed the Government’s estimation that only 500 farming estates in the UK will be affected by the inheritance tax changes.

+He said: “Look, a lot of farmers in this country are in their 70s and 80s, they haven’t handed their farms down because that’s the way it’s always been, they’ve always known there was never going to be inheritance tax.”

-They will be escorted by police as they set off on tractors from Llandudno and end at Venue Cymru, where the conference is being held.
+A tractor convoy will be escorted by police to Venue Cymru, where the conference is being held.

 The protest organisers, Digon yw Digon, said: “Enough is enough.
 Our Government isn’t working or listening to us.